 I'm a postdoc at Columbia University's Zuckerman Institute, working with Elias Issa.
 In 2019, I got my PhD at Brain & Cognitive Sciences at MIT, working in Josh McDermott's Computational Audition Lab.

-Broadly, I'm interested in auditory computation, neuroscience, and behavior -- and making detailed connections between all three.
+Broadly, I'm interested in the computation, neuroscience, and behavior of everyday perception.
+I want to make detailed connections between the three.

 The two main lines of my PhD work focused on:

-- Building better models of auditory cortical computation, using recent advances in deep learning.
+- Building better models of auditory cortical computation, using advances in deep learning.

 See: 2018 Neuron paper and 2019 COiNb review.